 To celebrate National Drive Electric Week, the Department of Energy and Energy Saver are spreading the word about plug-in electric vehicles (EVs).
-In addition to reading about EVs here, we encourage you to share your EV story by posting your experiences to your social media accounts with the hashtags #ILoveEVs and #NDEW2015.
-Find out if an EV could fit your lifestyle on the new EV Everywhere website.
+In addition to reading about EVs here, we encourage you to share your EV story by posting your experiences to your social media accounts with the hashtags #ILoveEVs and #NDEW2022.
+Find out if an EV could fit your lifestyle on Energy Saver's Consumer Guide to Electric Vehicles Fact Sheet.

 With transportation ranking as most households’ second largest expense after housing, using less fuel can add up to quite a bit more money in your wallet.
-Plug-in electric vehicles (PEVs, including all-electric vehicles and plug-in hybrid electric vehicles) have substantially lower fuel costs than conventional vehicles because they’re such efficient cars and electricity is less expensive than gasoline.
-Combined with the convenience of plugging in at home and how much fun they can be to drive, a PEV can be a solid investment for many drivers.
+Plug-in electric vehicles and all-electric vehicles have substantially lower fuel costs than conventional vehicles because they’re so efficient and electricity is less expensive than gasoline.
+Combined with the convenience of plugging in at home and how much fun they can be to drive, a PEV or EV can be a solid investment for many drivers.
 Here are just a few of the reasons why:

 In general, it can cost about half as much to drive an electric vehicle (EV) as an equivalent gasoline vehicle.
 Using national averages, EV drivers pay $1.22 to drive the same distance a conventional car could go on a gallon of gasoline.
-Although gasoline prices are currently low, petroleum prices are historically very volatile and could change substantially in the future.
-Over the past 10 years, gasoline prices have fluctuated from below $1.50 to more than $4 a gallon.
+Petroleum prices are historically very volatile and change substantially over time.
+Over the past 10 years, average gasoline prices in most of the United States have fluctuated from below $1.50 to more than $5 a gallon.
 In contrast, electricity prices are much more stable, helping to keep your fuel costs predictable and easier to fit into your budget.

 Some PEV drivers can take advantage of even lower electricity prices than usual if their utility offers special rates for off-peak charging.
 To help balance the load on the electricity grid, utilities would prefer that drivers charge at night when there is less demand for other electricity needs (e.g., most people turn off lights and appliances at night).
 With the help of smart chargers, PEV owners can "set it and forget it," allowing them to charge their car at the lowest price possible.